 Using collagen – “cold-soluble gelatin” – on a daily basis is an easy way to incorporate these important nutrients, and the fact that it’s all shelf stable is great when you’re low on fridge space, too.

 Who Has Time for a Smoothie Every Day Though?

 My whole story about not being able to juggle copious amounts of bone broth in the summer months applies to blenders, too.
 No way can I get that thing dirty every day.
 In the winter, I can leave the whole container in the garage overnight and simply make another smoothie the next day, no additional dishes.

 And as I told you Monday when I broke down my husband’s recent hair analysis and mineral balance test, he is supposed to drink at least a cup of bone broth a day to support his digestion.

 We’ve had mugs a few times this week, but it’s an uphill battle.

 We learned another good collagen trick though – where has this stuff been all my real food life?
 I’m sad now that I waited so long to figure out what cold-soluble gelatin really was!

 How to Add Gelatin to Coffee

-Hubby still drinks coffee every morning (although half-caf now to better support his adrenals), and if you simply mix a scoop of collagen protein gelatin into a bit of milk in the mug first, stir it in, then pour in the hot coffee, it all dissolves to nothingness.
+Hubby still drinks coffee every morning (although half-caf now to better support his adrenals), and if you simply mix a scoop of protein-packed gelatin into a bit of milk in the mug first, stir it in, then pour in the hot coffee, it all dissolves to nothingness.
 This stuff is the regular gelatin that will “gel up” in broth, jello, gummies, etc. (So don’t make your coffee into iced coffee!).